Tampa To Key West By Car – Places You Have To Visit

 You can book several tours using the GoMiamiCard and save a bunch of money!

-Some of the free and inexpensive highlights in the Everglades are the Turner River Road to Upper Wagonwheel Road to Birdon Road, Kirby Storter boardwalk and picnic area, or the post office downtown Ochopee and Big Cypress Bend Boardwalk.
+The Everglades’ free and inexpensive highlights are the Turner River Road to Upper Wagonwheel Road to Birdon Road, Kirby Storter boardwalk and picnic area, or the post office downtown Ochopee and Big Cypress Bend Boardwalk.

 For our trip, we decided to skip the Everglades entirely.
 We have seen so many incredible animals like alligators, all kinds of birds, manatees, and many more, so that we were happy with what we have seen in Sawgrass Lake Park in St. Petersburg.